-At our western operations, where the landscape is a grassland environment, Arch subsidiaries have successfully established over 1,900 acres of native grassland shrub habitat, which is a critical component of a healthy grassland ecosystem.
+At our western operations, where the landscape is a grassland environment, Arch subsidiaries have successfully established nearly 5,100 acres of native grassland shrub habitat, which is a critical component of a healthy grassland ecosystem.

 In Wyoming, our subsidiary operations utilize practices that ensure reclaimed habitat provides needed forage, nesting and coverage requirements for native bird species.
 Reclamation grading and landscaping simulate the topography of the native lands, and specific seed mixtures of native grasses and shrubs are selected to replicate pre-mine habitat.

-Overall, our operations have restored more than 14,000 acres of reclaimed land since 2016.
+Overall, our operations have restored more than 20,000 acres of reclaimed land since 2016.
 In recent years, we have placed particular emphasis on completing Phase III release, which is the final stage of bond release on reclaimed areas, as well as the final regulated step in the mining process.
 State regulatory inspectors oversee and approve each successive step in the process and ultimately approve final release of the properties from protective reclamation bonds.
 We have placed a major emphasis on reclamation and bond release companywide.
-Since 2016, our subsidiaries have secured full bond release on more than 16,000 acres of reclaimed land that were restored prior to 2016.
 Final release is only granted once an operation has demonstrated that the landscape has been successfully reclaimed and that the vegetation is effectively established and stable.

 Arch and its subsidiaries understand and embrace the importance of protecting, restoring and enhancing ecosystems in our operating regions before, during and after mining takes place, and our subsidiaries protect, restore, and enhance ecosystems at all of their operating sites.
 With help from a variety of organizations, we go to great lengths to protect, preserve, and establish suitable habitats for wildlife.
 Our properties often serve as wildlife reserves for a variety of native species, even while reclamation is still under way.